-Norman Podhoretz has been a leading writer and ideologue of the neoconservative political faction since the group began to emerge in the late 1960s.
+Norman Podhoretz has been a leading writer and ideologue of the neoconservative movement since the group began to emerge in the late 1960s.
 Along with the late Irving Kristol, Podhoretz is widely regarded as one of the group's trailblazers.
-He is also a patriarch of one of the faction's most prominent families, which includes Podhoretz's wife Midge Decter, son John Podhoretz, son-in-law Elliott Abrams, and late stepdaughter Rachel Abrams.
+He is also a patriarch of one of the faction's most prominent families, which includes Podhoretz's spouse Midge Decter, son John Podhoretz, son-in-law Elliott Abrams, and late stepdaughter Rachel Abrams.

-In recent years, Podhoretz has been among the louder advocates of bombing Iran, writing broadsides against "appeasers" and reiterating his case against Tehran in Commentary, the Wall Street Journal, and other publications.
+In recent years, Podhoretz has been among the louder advocates of bombing Iran, deriding "appeasers" and divulging his case against Tehran in Commentary, the Wall Street Journal, and other publications.
 "I've been saying for something like seven years that nothing will stop Iran from getting nuclear capability," Podhoretz told an interviewer in January 2013.
 "And neither sanctions nor diplomacy will work.
 If there is no military action taken within the next few months, or maybe years, then Iran will become a nuclear power."

 When a 2007 National Intelligence Estimate (NIE) concluded that there was no evidence to suggest Iran was developing a nuclear weapon, Podhoretz argued that the report was aimed at making it "politically impossible" for Bush to exercise a military option.
 "To me," Podhoretz wrote, "it seemed obvious that it [the NIE] represented another ambush by an intelligence community that had consistently tried to sabotage Bush's policies through a series of damaging leaks and was now trying to prevent him from ever taking military action against Iran."